News & Trending Investing News

 Prostock-studio/Adobe Happy senior couple sitting on couch together holding cup of coffee at home

-Many would assume a billionaire of Buffett’s caliber would eat up prime real estate in order to build wealth — perhaps buying a few homes in the priciest areas around the world.
+Many would assume one of the smart money moves billionaires of Buffett’s caliber would be something like eating up prime real estate to build wealth — perhaps buying a few homes in the priciest areas around the world.

 However, Buffett sees the benefit of living modestly.
 In fact, he’s spent more than 60 years living in the Nebraska home he bought for just over $31,000 in 1958.